elearning-univie/moodle-mod_wordcloud/README.md

 Requirements
 ------------
-The plugin/s were available including core patches for Moodle 3.10+.
+The plugin is available for Moodle 3.10+.
-This core patch free version is for Moodle 3.11.

 Installation